searchspring/cloudfront2loki/README.md

 ===============

 ## Description
 This is for consuming Cloudfront logs from s3 and pushing them to Loki.
+It parses the Cloudfront logs for timestamps and fields to use for Loki labels as well as convert the logs to json.

 ## Usage